helliomastic/Car-Store/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

 **Use GitHub Codespaces**